okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

 ### Okta Organization Setup Steps

-Create the Okta group that will be used to trigger the Okta Workflows in this flow pack.
+Create the Okta group that will be used to trigger the Okta Workflows.

 1. Login to your Okta tenant as a Super Administrator user.